gruggeri/ntft/README.md

 In order to use this snippets, you can write in the Rmd file, either `qzsingle` or `qzmulti` and press <kbd>shift+tab</kbd>.
 This will automatically generate the code chunk for you.

+Note that you can also change the snippets to your liking:

+- If your success message is "Well done!" more often than not, put that instead of "<<Enter Success Message>>" and you will save a bit of time on each quiz.
+- If most of your multichoice quiz don't have hints, replace the "<<Enter Hint>>" with an empty string at the template level ""
+- and so on...